The effects of education policy on families was brought home to me once during a Lyft ride.

 First, we have to recognize that the problems are more with system-level education policy than with how people choose to behave in their current situation, which those policies created.

-As a psychologist I recognize that we all have an illusion about how much control we have over our own behavior.
+From a psychological perspective I recognize that we all have an illusion about how much control we have over our own behavior.

 You and I both have a clear and abiding sense that we could choose differently than we do in any given moment.